denten-books/plain-text/main.md

 computer limits decimal precision to some limited "depth" of approximation, making it semantically discrete.
 I find this part of the argument unconvincing.

-Related to the notion of digital discreteness is the idea of copyability.
-John Haugeland follows in Goodman's outlines several further corollaries to Goodman's seminal definition:
+Related to the notion of digital discreteness is the property of copyablity.
+The late, great American philosopher John Haugeland offers several further corollaries to Goodman's original, seminal definition.
+His amendments amount to two major points:

 1. Digital media allows for "flawless copying and preservation."
 The action of the light switch can be replicated exactly, by two different people at different times.
 The pressure on the bicycle handlebars can only be
-approximated: I cannot hope to apply *exactly* the same quantity of force as someone else.
-The connection between exact duplication and medium returns us to the conversation about autographic and allographic works of art.
-Like the effect of pressure on bicycle steering, original paintings can only be approximated, not copies exactly.
+approximated: one cannot hope to apply *exactly* the same quantity of force as someone else.
+Like the effect of pressure on bicycle steering, copies of analog media like painting can only approximate the original.
 A Rembrandt is bound to the media in a way that Shakespeare's *Hamlet* is not.

-2. Digital systems are therefore media independent. *Hamlet* can be reproduced on paper, stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural sense of the word.
+2. Digital systems are therefore media independent. *Hamlet* can be reproduced on paper, stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural understanding of the work.

-To the definition of Goodman's digital systems, Haugeland therefore adds the notion of "feasible procedures" that result in "positive and reliable" procedures for reading and writing tokens [@haugeland1981, 213-225].
-Writing more than a quarter of a century later, Matthew Katz has further expanded on this conversation in specifying (a) that Goodman's notion of discreteness properly affect the format and not the medium of representation, and, (b) that the distinction between digital and analog could sometimes turn on the facts about the user of a system of representations.
+To the definition of Goodman's digital systems, Haugeland therefore adds the notion of "feasible procedures" that can lead to "positive and reliable" processes for reading and writing digital tokens [@haugeland_analog_1981, 213-225].
+In the case of the soap opera effect, we may think of film as something like "irreproducible series of paintings," and of video as "perfectly copyable magnetic signals."

+Writing more than a quarter of a century after Haugeland, Matthew Katz has two further important amendments to Goodman's definition.
+First, Katz maintains that Goodman's notion of discreteness and differentiation properly affect the format and not the medium of representation.
+Second, he maintains that the distinction between digital and analog formats could sometimes turn on the facts about the user of a system of representations.
 To illustrate these two corrections, Katz uses the example of an approximate measuring system that uses a supply of marbles in a large beaker.
 The unit of measurement could be something like a "number of handfuls."
 Even though marbles are a perfectly discrete medium, the system is analog because it fails to establish a digital format required for precise reproduction.
 My two handfuls will be different from yours.
 A related corollary to the distinction between medium and format of the system, is the user's ability to perceive quantities.
 Were humans endowed with a magical ability to perceive the exact number of water molecules in a beaker, previously analog systems like unmarked beakers would in effect become digital.
 Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as a digital system or representation.
 The physical, perceptual, and cognitive abilities of the entity doing the counting affects the ontological status of the system.

 The movement from medium to format, radically destabilizes Goodman's original intuitions.
 Where Kernighan and Goodman begin with physical properties of